Google Workspace : Collaboration + productivity apps

 The main features of Quip are the spreadsheet and word processing functions which allow online collaboration as well as alterations on the corresponding Android apps.
 All members of the group can view and edit documents at the same time and also have the ability to add comments if need be.
 Quip also has its own chat rooms and it is used by major players such as Amazon and Dell.

 Quip offers a free tier, although it’s based on the activity of the user, rather than on the number of days you use it for.
 So, the more you make use of it, the more free time you will receive.

-The paid tier is $30 per month based on a team of five and costs an extra $10 per month for each additional member you want to add.
-This enables you to use spreadsheets, chat and Live Apps such as a Calendar.
+The paid tier enables a team to use spreadsheets, chat and Live Apps such as a Calendar.
 If you need assistance there is also excellent support available.
 The app allows you to work offline and sync documents when you are next online.

 Some online reviews have criticized Quip's ability to load PDF documents saying that it is limited and sometimes can be time consuming.
 Further note that the app only supports a limited number of import/export formats.